Resume, Cover Letter, Jobs, Interview and Career Tips

 FAQ: Registered Nurse Resumes

 Yes.
-You should write a tailored cover letter for every job application you make.
+You should write a tailored cover letter for Nursing.
 A cover letter presents a unique opportunity to speak directly to the hiring manager and provide them with additional information about why you’re the best fit for a role.

 Depending on the job description that you are applying for, you may not need a lot of experience to get a registered nurse job.
 After all, nursing students must be able to get their first job somehow!
 All you need to do is focus your resume on your academic qualifications and related achievements instead of your lack of work experience.